sde-coursepack/sde-coursepack.github.io/modules/refactoring/_posts/2000-04-10-List-Comparisons.md

 # ArrayList vs LinkedList

-This article is just some short experiments to show various changes and how List selection they effects performance.
+This module shows some short experiments to show various changes and how List selection effects performance.
 Nothing here will be really *new*, so you can proceed to the next module and consider this reading optional.
 However, I feel it's worth pointing out a few examples of additional changes and how they could affect performance.

 Building from the example in the last module, lets consider the performance impact if we consider a `LinkedList` for `PointListPath`.
 I will note that, in general, `LinkedLists` are bad.
 To show off just *how* bad `LinkedList` can be, I wanted to illustrate by making one change to the constructor in `PointListPath`